Michael Raffetto: Career

 Raffetto pitched a program concept to NBC Radio's Tom Hutchinson in San Francisco.
 He went on to star, direct, and produce the show, called Arm of the Law.
 Soon after, he became the network's West Coast program director through 1933.
 During that time, he produced Death Valley Days (1930).

 In 1946, he also directed Michael Shayne, Private Detective.

 Acting

 Although he approached radio through programming, directing, and producing, Raffetto's career took off in acting.

 One Man's Family

 In 1932, writer Carlton E. Morse, with whom Raffetto had already collaborated, created One Man's Family.
-Raffetto landed the lead role as the family's eldest son, Paul Barbour, a fighter pilot wounded in World War I. NBC Radio first broadcast the show on April 29, 1932.
+Raffetto landed the lead role as the family's eldest son, Paul Barbour, a fighter pilot wounded in World War I. John Dunning, a detective fiction and nonfiction author, wrote, "Raffetto brought to Paul a deep-voiced aura of strength, tenderness, and intelligence."
+NBC Radio first broadcast the show on April 29, 1932.
 Raffetto stayed with the show through 1956 (and the show ended on May 8, 1959).
 Paul Barbour ended many episodes with the line "That's how it is with the Barbours today."